-Guide decision-making processes and actions by understanding the national and international contexts aligned with safety and security of public open spaces and buildings
+This project helps guide decision-making processes and actions by understanding the national and international contexts aligned with safety and security of public open spaces and buildings.

-This research aims to present threat analysis strategies that can be used by built environment disciplines to effectively consider counter-terrorism security as part of an integrated design and development process for crowded public spaces and public buildings.
+This research presents threat analysis strategies that can be used by built environment disciplines to effectively consider counter-terrorism security as part of an integrated design and development process for crowded public spaces and public buildings.

-The research will describe the current counter-terrorism protective security requirements by built environment professionals engaged with creating crowded spaces and public buildings.
-The research will also develop 3D modelling tools and strategies that can be used to help built environment disciplines more effectively and efficiently make pre-construction planning and design decisions related to safety and security.
+The research describes the current counter-terrorism protective security requirements by built environment professionals engaged with creating crowded spaces and public buildings.
+The research has developed 3D modelling tools and strategies that can be used to help built environment disciplines more effectively and efficiently make pre-construction planning and design decisions related to safety and security.